 For large facilities, the Air District may prepare a site-specific modeling protocol before the HRA is initiated.
 The site-specific modeling protocol will identify the meteorological station, source of terrain data, and all procedures or assumptions that will be used for modeling this individual site's emissions and calculating the resulting health impacts.
 The site-specific modeling protocol should include any potential refinement options that may be invoked.
-The modeling protocol should also identify all site-wide and source risk data that will be reported to ensure that TBARCT applicability can be assessed, if necessary.
+The modeling protocol should also identify all facility-wide and source risk data that will be reported to ensure that TBARCT applicability can be assessed, if necessary.

 If requested, the Air District will provide the site-specific modeling protocol to the facility for a review period not to exceed 30 days.
 As with the emissions inventory data, the Air District will attempt to reach concurrence with the facility on modeling assumptions.
-Review by a Dispute Resolution Panel may be requested later in this process if an impasse occurs.